Champerty and maintenance

 In Giles v Thompson Lord Justice Steyn declared: "In modern idiom maintenance is the support of litigation by a stranger without just cause.
 Champerty is an aggravated form of maintenance.
 The distinguishing feature of champerty is the support of litigation by a stranger in return for a share of the proceeds."

 At common law, maintenance and champerty were both crimes and torts, as was barratry (the bringing of vexatious litigation).
 This is generally no longer so as, during the nineteenth century, the development of legal ethics tended to obviate the risks to the public, particularly after the scandal of the Swynfen will case (1856–1864).
 However, the principles are relevant to modern contingent fee agreements between a lawyer and a client and to the assignment by a plaintiff of his rights in a lawsuit to someone with no connection to the case.
-Champertous contracts can still, depending on jurisdiction, be void for public policy or attract liability for costs.
+Champertous contracts, such as third-party litigation funding agreements, can still, depending on jurisdiction, be void for public policy or attract liability for costs.

 History

 The restrictions arose to combat abuses in medieval England.
 Unscrupulous nobles and royal officials would lend their names to bolster the credibility of doubtful and fraudulent claims in return for a share of the property recovered.
 Speaking extrajudicially in the early seventeenth century, Lord Chief Justice Coke described the origins of maintenance in this way:

-The comments were made in context of the court previously having been anxious to prevent a wide range of maintenance; the phrase "maintenance" had been used to apply not just to those who gave support in civil claims, but also to those who sought to maintain robbers, heretics and even "a new sect coming from beyond the sea, clad in white garments".
+The comments were made in context of the court previously having been anxious to prevent a wide range of maintenance; the term "maintenance" had been used to apply not just to those who gave support in civil claims, but also to those who sought to maintain robbers, heretics and even "a new sect coming from beyond the sea, clad in white garments".
 Judicial independence was gradually established, however, and by the early 19th century Jeremy Bentham wrote: